|

 SWCPC 581

-Consists of images depicting the Mexican-American community primarily in
+depicting the Mexican-American community primarily in San Angelo, Texas.

-a national veteran's organization comprised of predominately Mexican-American membership.
+I. Forum, a national veteran's organization comprised predominately of

 Gum, Florence